-- Grasp your child’s injured right hand with your left hand, as though you were going to shake hands (Conversely, if the injury is on the other side, then you should grasp your child’s left hand with your right hand).
+- Grasp your child’s injured right hand with your right hand, as though you were going to shake hands (Conversely, if the injury is on the other side, then you should grasp your child’s left hand with your left hand).

 - Hold the area just above your child’s elbow with your free hand to help stabilize the elbow.

 - Use your hand-shake hand to turn your child’s palm up to the ceiling.

 - In quick succession, straighten your child’s elbow, almost to the point that you’re hyperextending the elbow; then rapidly flex the elbow by bending it, bringing the hand you’re holding close to the child’s shoulder.

 - When the radial head successfully relocates, you may feel a “pop” with the hand that is stabilizing the elbow; this is a good sign.